 This past weekend another colleague reported on Facebook that the reason we hadn’t seen her posting was that she took a bad fall (tripped on carpet) in a personal training session and broke her hip.
 She is in her late 60s and was sent off for a hip replacement.
 Because of her impeccable diet and lifestyle habits, she was walking the day after surgery and out of the hospital in 48 hours post-op.
 Her doctors commended her and said “because she is so healthy and fit that she will heal really well”.

 With the crisis in health care in Canada and beyond, now is the time to take back control of your self-care and make it a priority in your life.
-Learn more about healthy eating with my Focus On Healthy Eating program today.
+Contact us if you want to learn how to go from stiff and sore to supple and fit.

 Tanya Sullivan is a Holistic Nutrition Consultant with many opinions on the state of our food and health.